How to Calculate Commercial Real Estate Value

 1. The Cost Approach to Valuation

-The logic behind the cost approach to valuation is that a rational buyer would not pay more for a property than it would cost them to build a similar property from the ground up.
-The formula used to calculate the value of a commercial property using the cost approach is:
+The cost approach to valuation is based on the principle that a buyer would not pay more for a property than it would cost to build a similar one.

 Property Value = Replacement Cost – Depreciation + Land Value